-Among tiese scales, the Scholar will miss that of F. But this can only be found by lowering the tone of B half a note, whereby the first half to: tel-.owing the two whole tones is obtained.
+Among these scales the Scholar will miss that of E. But this can only be found by lowering the tone of B half a note, whereby the first half tone following the two whole tones is obtained.

-The lowering of a tone is determined by a flat b prefixed to a note, a C with a b is called C flat; a D with a b, D flat, &c.
-F, the first of the new scales, is created by lowering the tone B.
+The lowering of a tone is determined by a flat? prefixed to a note, a C with a b is called C flat; a D with a b D flat,&c: F the first of the new scales is created by lowering the tone B.

-A new scale can now be created from the lowered tone B, by lowering the fourth note, which is E.
+A new scale can now be created from the lowered tone B, by lowering the fourth note which is E.